Volunteer High School clubs will host an egg hunt and clean out sale

-CHURCH HILL- The Volunteer High School Key, Beta and Health Occupations Students of America Clubs will host two events Saturday.
+CHURCH HILL — The Volunteer High School Key, Beta and Health Occupations Students of America Clubs will host two events on Saturday.

 The egg hunt will start at 10 a.m. and end around 1:40 p.m.
 Each age group will hunt at a different time.
 The egg hunt for ages 3 to 6 will be between 10 and 11 a.m.; for ages 7 to 10, the hunt will occur from 11:20 a.m. to 12:20 p.m.
 The final egg hunt for ages 11 to 14 will occur between the times of 12:40 and 1:40 p.m.

-The VHS Beta Club will host their Spring Clean Out Sale.
-The club states that the event is equivalent to a community yard sale which will benefit the Beta Club as they pursue leadership and service initiatives.
+The VHS Beta Club will host its Spring Clean Out Sale.
+The club states that the event is equivalent to a community yard sale that will benefit the Beta Club as it pursues leadership and service initiatives.

 The funds raised by the clean-out sale will be used to assist with the cost of attending the National Beta Club Convention, where several VHS students have qualified to compete.